-Address patients' safety during the exam process.
+Address patients' safety during the exam.
 When patients arrive at the exam site, health care providers should assess related safety concerns.
 For example, a caretaker, partner, or family member who is suspected of committing the assault may have accompanied the patient to the facility.
+Some victims. including transgender people, may also fear assault or belittlement by health care professionals' and/or law enforcement officials' responses to their gender identity or expression and/or transgender body.
 Follow facility policy on response to this and other types of threatening situations.
 Also, exam sites should have plans in place to protect patients from exposure to potentially infectious materials during the examination.
 (See B.1.
 Sexual Assault Forensic Examiners.)
 Prior to discharge, assist victims in planning for their safety and well-being.
 Planning should take into account needs that may arise in different types of cases.
 For example, patients who know the assailants may not be concerned only about their ongoing safety but also about the safety of their families and friends.
 Local law enforcement may be able to assist facilities in addressing patients' safety needs.
 (See C.10.
-Discharge and Followup.)
+Discharge and Follow-up.)

-Offer patients information that they can review at their convenience.74 Information should be tailored to patients' communication skill level/modality and language.
-Developing material in alternative formats may be useful, such as information that is taped, in Braille, in large print, in various languages, or uses pictures and simple language.75 A victim booklet or packet that includes information about the following topics may be helpful:
+Provide information that is easy for patients to understand, in the patient's language, and that can be reviewed at their convenience.
+22 Information should be tailored to patients' communication skill level/modality and language.
+This includes providing interpreter services and the translation of documents into languages other than English for limited English proficient (LEP) patients.
+Developing material in alternative formats may be useful, such as information that is taped, in Braille, in large print, in various languages, or uses pictures and simple language.83 A victim booklet or packet that includes information about the following topics may be helpful:

-- The crime itself (e.g., facts about sexual assault and related criminal statutes); - Normal reactions to sexual assault (stressing that it is never the victim's fault), and signs and symptoms of traumatic response; - Victims' rights; - Victim support and advocacy services; - Mental health counseling options and referrals; - Resources for the victim's significant others; - The examination-what happened and how evidence/findings will be used; - Medical discharge and followup instructions; - Planning for their safety and well-being; - Examination payment and reimbursement information; - Steps and options in the criminal justice process; - Civil remedies that may be available to sexual assault victims; and - Procedures for patients to access their medical record or applicable law enforcement reports.
+- The crime itself (e.g., facts about sexual assault and related criminal statutes). - Normal reactions to sexual assault (stressing that it is never the victim's fault), and signs and symptoms of traumatic response. - Victims' rights. - Victim support and advocacy services. - Civil, criminal, and immigration legal services. - Mental health counseling options and referrals. - Resources for the victim's significant others. - The examination-what happened and how evidence/findings will be used. - Medical discharge and follow-up instructions. - Planning for the victim's safety and well-being. - Examination payment and reimbursement information. - Steps and options in the criminal justice process. - Civil and immigration remedies that may be available to sexual assault victims. - Procedures for victims to access their medical record or applicable law enforcement reports.

-74 Many local sexual assault advocacy programs and state coalitions of sexual assault programs offer publications that speak to victims' concerns in the aftermath of an assault.
-However, any involved agency, SART, or coordinating council could develop such literature.
-75 For example, one sexual assault advocacy program offers a booklet "for those who read best with few words" designed for people example, provide them with the opportunity to wash in privacy (offering shower facilities if at all possible76), brush their teeth, change clothes (clean and ideally new replacement clothing should be available), get food and/or a beverage, and make needed phone calls.
+Address physical comfort needs of patients prior to discharge.
+For example, provide them with the opportunity to wash in privacy (offering shower facilities if at all possible 84), brush their teeth, change clothes (clean and ideally new replacement clothing should be available); get food and/or a beverage, and make needed phone calls.
 They may also require assistance in coordinating transportation from the exam site to their home or another location.

-75 For example, one sexual assault advocacy program offers a booklet "for those who read best with few words" designed for people with developmental disabilities who have been sexually assaulted.
+82 Many local sexual assault advocacy programs and state coalitions of sexual assault programs offer publications that speak to victims' concerns in the aftermath of an assault.
+However, any involved agency, SART, or coordinating council could develop such literature.
+For example, one sexual assault advocacy program offers a booklet "for those who read best with few words" designed for people with developmental disabilities who have been sexually assaulted.
 For more information on this publication, contact the Los Angeles Commission on Assaults Against Women by phone (213-955-9090) or e-mail info@lacaaw.org.
+84 It would be useful for the exam room to have an attached bathroom with a shower.